-KheMeetFirstMovable(m) holds.
+KheMeetFirstMovable returns the first meet m on the chain of assignments out of meet such that KheMeetIsMovable(m) holds.
 If there is no such meet it returns NULL.
 It is used when changing the time assigned to meet: this can be done only by changing the assignment of KheMeetFirstMovable(meet), or of a movable meet further along the chain, and this is only possible when the result is non-NULL.
 KheMeetLastFixed returns the last meet on the chain of fixed assignments out of meet; that is, it follows the chain of assignments out of meet until it reaches a meet whose target meet is NULL or whose assignment is not fixed, and returns that meet.
 Its result is always non-NULL, and could be a cycle meet.
 It is used to decide whether two meets are fixed to the same meet, directly or indirectly.
 In both functions, the result could be meet itself, and offset_in_result is set to the offset of meet in the result, if non-NULL.